Frequently Asked Questions

 Will insurance cover your services?

 Most extended insurance plans offer speech and language coverage up to a certain amount.
-It is recommended that you check directly with your insurance provider.
+It is recommended that you check directly with your insurance provider to understand your coverage.

 Do you direct bill?